Posts Tagged ‘ash scattering’

 We’ve talked with several families that are planning an ash scattering ceremony that centers around a golf theme.
 Some plan to spread a portion of the ashes on the golf course or have a memorial service at the club house.

-For easy scattering, our scattering tube simplifies the process and the urn is completely biodegradable and safe for in-cabin air travel.
+For easy scattering, our golf course scattering tube simplifies the process and the urn is completely biodegradable and safe for in-cabin air travel.

 Thank you for letting us serve you.